-- The information center managers surveyed for this study believe their staffs should be doubled by 1987.
-This lends credence to the presumption that IS managers are unloading more responsibilities on information center managers, brought about by the demands of the end users.

-- Job titles vary because norms have not been established and tasks keep expanding.
-The following is a representative sample of job titles found in the information centers survey for this study:
+- The information center managers surveyed for this study believed their staffs should be double by 1987.
+This lends credence to the presumption that the IS managers are loading more responsibilities on the information center managers, brought about by the demands of the end users. - The job titles vary because norms have not been established and tasks keep expanding.
+The following is a representative sample of job titles found in the information centers survey for this study: - Information center consultant.

-- Information Center Consultant.

-- Information Center Product Specialist.

-- User Consultant.